owlab-exp/fresto/README.md

 ======

 Fresto is a platform for application performance monitoring and analytics.
-This repository is just a starting place and maintains no codes.
-Actual implementation is currently maintained on following repositories.
+This repository is just a starting place and maintains no code.
+Actual implementations are currently maintained in following repositories.

 * https://github.com/owlab/fresto-aop.git
 * https://github.com/owlab/fresto-front.git